Solving High Frequency and Multi-Scale PDEs with Gaussian Processes: Gaussian Process PDE Solvers

 Next, we convert the spectrum model into a covariance function to enable our GP solver to flexibly estimate the target frequencies.
 According to the Wiener-Khinchin theorem~\citep{wiener1930generalized,khintchine1934korrelationstheorie}, for a wide-sense stationary random process, under mild conditions, its power spectrum\footnote{To be well-posed, the power spectrum for a random process is defined in a slightly different way (taking the limit of a windowed signal), but it reflects the same insight; see~\citep{lathi1990modern,grimmett2020probability} for details.} and the auto-correlation form a Fourier pair.
 We model the solution $u$ as drawn from a stationary GP, and the auto-correlation is the covariance function, denoted by $k(x, x') = k(x - x')$.
 We then have

-where $z = x - x'$.
+where $z = x - x'$, and $i$ indicates complex numbers.
 Therefore, we can obtain the covariance function by applying the inverse Fourier transform over $S(s)$.
-However, the straightforward mixture form in \eqref{eq:st-mix} will lead to a complex-valued covariance function.
+However, the straightforward mixture in \eqref{eq:st-mix} will lead to a complex-valued covariance function.
 To obtain a real-valued covariance, inside each component we add another student $t$ distribution with mean $-u_q$ so as to cancel out the imaginary part after integration.
 In addition, to make the derivation convenient, we scale the inverse variance and degree of freedom by a constant.
 We use the following power spectrum model,

 Applying inverse Fourier transform in \eqref{eq:wk}, we can derive the following covariance function,

 where $\gamma_{\nu, \rho_q}(x, x') = \frac{2^{1-\nu}}{\Gamma(\nu)}\left(\sqrt{2\nu}\frac{|x - x'|}{\rho_q}\right)^{\nu} K_\nu(\sqrt{2\nu}\frac{|x - x'|}{\rho_q})$ is the Mat\'ern kernel with degree of freedom $\nu$ and length scale $\rho_q$, and $K_\nu$ is the modified Bessel function of the second kind.
 The details of the derivation is left in Appendix.
 We now can see that the frequency information $\mu_q$ and component weights $w_q$ are embedded into the covariance function.
 By learning a GP model, we expect to capture the true frequencies of the solution.
 One can also construct a symmetric Gaussian mixture in the same way, and via inverse Fourier transform obtain